DallanQ/lotr_journeys_in_middle_earth/QA.md

 ----
 Manual.md page 4

-Each player selects a hero in
-the app, takes their hero’s corresponding figure and hero card, and places them in their play area.
+Each player selects a hero in the app, takes their hero’s corresponding figure and hero card, and places them in their play area.
 These heroes will be used for the duration of the campaign, which spans several adventures

+---
+Reference.md page 3

+Heroes **cannot** trade items and purchased skills; however, trinkets can be equipped by different heroes during setup.

 [time-of-need-and-inspiration](https://boardgamegeek.com/thread/2194290/time-of-need-and-inspiration)